 Bite wounds are commonly inflicted on the legs or around the head and neck.
-Vital structures in the neck that could be easily injured include blood vessels such as the jugular vein or the carotid artery, numerous nerves, the esophagus, and the trachea or airway.
-Wounds on the face can cause severe damage to the eyes, ears or mouth; wounds around the eyes are particularly dangerous.
+Vital structures in the neck that could be easily injured include major blood vessels, numerous nerves, the esophagus (tube connecting the throat with the stomach), and the trachea (windpipe).
+Wounds on the face can cause severe damage to the eyes, ears, or mouth.
 With bite wounds on the legs, there is a risk that the injury can involve the joints.

 Since the dog's mouth is full of bacteria, any bite that does puncture the skin will introduce bacteria or other infectious organisms below the skin surface, where the bacteria can multiply and spread throughout the underlying tissues.
 Therefore, all bite wounds are considered to be contaminated and/or infected.
 Left untreated, the bacteria in an infected bite wound will cause a localized abscess or more generalized cellulitis (a tissue infection) that spreads through the surrounding area.
 In rare cases, a penetrating bite wound can cause septic arthritis (infection of the joint), osteomyelitis (infection of the bone), pyothorax (pus in the chest cavity) or septic peritonitis (pus in the abdominal cavity).

 Does my dog need to be seen by the veterinarian after it has been in a fight?